FlashAndromeda/flashandromeda/README.md

 #  Hello! 💬
 My name's Michael and I'm a software engineer from Poland.

-*I believe in coding as a tool of self-expression so my passion lies with creating.*
+*I believe in coding as a tool of self-expression, my passion ultimately lies with creating.*
 ### Currently I am:
 * Learning sockets in Python🔌
 * Learning with GLSL shaders